farhadaamir/partselect-chatbot/backend/README.md

-# Creating the README.md file with the provided content
-readme_content = """# **PartSelect Chatbot: AI-Powered Appliance Parts Retrieval System** 🚀
+**PartSelect Chatbot: AI-Powered Appliance Parts Retrieval System** 🚀

 This project is an AI-powered chatbot designed to assist users in retrieving detailed information about appliance parts, specifically **refrigerators** and **dishwashers**.
 The system utilizes **FastAPI**, **Pinecone for vector storage**, and **DeepSeek AI embeddings** for intelligent retrieval.